You cannot copy content of this website, your IP is being recorded

 Sleep in a room with a fan or air conditioning.
 Dress in light cotton clothing and make sure your bedsheets are also made of cotton or another light fabric.
 Turn your pillow often to find a cooler place for your face.
 If you have trouble falling asleep, try meditation or light yoga to relax before you slumber.

 If you live near Lawrenceville, Georgia, and you need help managing menopausal symptoms, trust our providers at Abundant Life Healthcare.
 We offer hormonal replacement therapies and vaginal treatments, as well as guidance in diet and lifestyle, to help ease hot flashes and other uncomfortable symptoms.
-Just click the “book online” button or give us a call to make an appointment.
+Just click the book online button or give us a call to make an appointment.